Saṃbhogakāya: Tibetan Buddhism

 There are numerous Sambhogakāya realms almost as numerous as deities in Tibetan Buddhism.
 These Sambhogakaya-realms are known as Buddha-fields or Pure Lands.

 One manifestation of Sambhogakaya in Tibetan Buddhism is the rainbow body.
 This is where an advanced practitioner is walled up in a cave or sewn inside a small yurt-like tent shortly before death.
 For a period of a week or so after death, the practitioners' body transforms into a Sambhogakaya (light body), leaving behind only hair and nails.

 Lopön Tenzin Namdak as rendered by John Myrdhin Reynolds conveyed the relationship of the mindstream (Sanskrit: citta santana) of Sambhogakaya that links Dharmakaya with Nirmanakaya.

 Chan Buddhism

 In Chan Buddhism (including Japanese Zen), the Sambhogakāya, along with the Dharmakāya and the Nirmāṇakāya, are given metaphorical interpretations.

 In the Platform Sutra, Huineng describes the Sambhogakāya as a state in which the practitioner continually and naturally produces good thoughts:

-Do no think of the past; always think of the future; if your future thoughts are always good, you may be called the Sambhogakāya Buddha.
+Do not think of the past; always think of the future; if your future thoughts are always good, you may be called the Sambhogakāya Buddha.
 An instant of thought of evil will result in the destruction of good which has continued a thousand years; an instant of thought of good compensates for a thousand years of evil and destruction.